-Peebles Community Trust was founded as a development trust in 2013.
-Since then it has researched and published the Peebles Action Plan and a draft Peebles Town Vision and investigated a range of projects in response to developments in the town, particularly the loss of the largest employer and a huge increase in housing developments that have put a severe strain on educational and health and care resources and facilities.
+Peebles Community Trust (PCT) is a development trust founded in 2013.
+Since then it has researched and published the Peebles Action Plan and a draft Peebles Town Vision and investigated a range of projects in response to developments in the town, particularly the loss of the largest employer and a huge increase in housing developments that has severely strained educational and health and care resources.

-It operates as an umbrella organisation, responding to and providing administrative assistance to grassroots community enterprises and community-led projects as well as generating initiatives from with its board of six directors and 1,200-strong membership.
+PCT is an umbrella organisation that provides admin help to grassroots community enterprises and community-led projects as well as generating initiatives from within its board of seven directors and 1,200-strong membership.

-In 2019 it completed the purchase of Eshiels Community Wood alongside the River Tweed.
-It is currently on the verge of completing the purchase of a former ex-servicemen’s club that collapsed into administration in late 2018, which is being converted into a community hub, with a large venue and a base for the Peebles and District Men’s Shed, the town Pipe Band and other community organisations.
+In 2019 PCT completed the purchase of Eshiels Community Wood alongside the River Tweed.
+In 2020 it bought out of administration a former ex-servicemen’s club to create a community hub, with a large venue and a base for the Peebles and District Men’s Shed, the town’s Pipe Band and other community organisations.
 While fundraising for this ambitious project, we manage a Reuse Hub project and house the Peebles and District Men’s Shed and storage for the Tweeddaler Peace and Justice Group.

 We have also secured a 25-year lease of the only remaining railway building in the town in order to develop a heritage project.